nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 Whereas, once a PI Account request is granted, the PI will receive an email confirming the request approval and how to connect NERC’s ColdFront.

-PIs or Project Owners can use NERC's ColdFront as a self-service web-portal to do the following tasks:
+PI or project managers can use NERC's ColdFront as a self-service web-portal to do the following tasks:

 - Add or manage or archive projects